 - COMFORTERS – Most comforters can be washed in fronting washers so long as the comforter fills only roughly half of the washer.
 Drying with dryer balls or even tennis balls to keep the stuffing from collecting in one corner, due to the fact that they actually beat and fluff the comforter for you as well!

-Alex is the lead graphic designer and creative director for eLuxurySupply.
+Alex is the lead graphic designer for eLuxurySupply.

 Subscribe to eLuxurySupply's Inspiration Blog